Late discontinuation under special circumstances

 - Tuition fees (including HECS/HELP) will automatically be re-credited, refunded or remitted if a DC is approved.

-A DC (Discontinue Not to Count as Fail) indicates that you were enrolled in a Unit of Study, but at some point, were unable to complete the unit because of reasons beyond your control.
-The uni calls this “late discontinuation under special circumstances”.
+A DC (Discontinue Not to Count as Fail) indicates that you were enrolled in a Unit of Study, but at some point after the census date, were unable to complete the unit because of illness, injury, or misadventure, that was unexpected, and outside of your control.

-A DC indicates that you could not complete the Unit due to circumstances beyond your control; unlike a Fail (FA) or Absent Fail (AF), which show that you were not successful in your attempt at the Unit.
-You need good reasons, as the uni will not approve DCs for students just trying to ‘clean up’ their record.
+Illness includes the exacerbation of a pre-existing condition.
 DCs do not count towards your WAM or academic progression.
-Students who withdraw from a unit online after census date, but before the end of the teaching period (week 13), will receive a Discontinue Fail grade (DF).
-[Note: A grade of Discontinue Fail (DF) is not counted towards your uni WAM, but is counted for progression, and in some cases may be counted towards an honours WAM].
+If you withdraw from a unit after the census date, but before the end of the teaching period (week 13), and do not receive a DC, you will receive a Discontinue Fail (DF) grade.
+A DF is not counted towards your uni WAM, but is counted for progression, and in some cases may be counted towards an honours WAM.